 15. Wistman’s Wood, Dartmoor

 Said to be a legendary Druids’ grove, Wistman’s Wood is one of only three high-altitude oakwoods on Dartmoor in Devon.
-This unusual and atmospheric forest and the many boulders scattered around it are covered in moss and lichen.
+Its well-established ecosystem has oaks that are estimated to be around 200 to 400 years old.
+This unusual and atmospheric forest and the many boulders scattered around it are covered in moss, lichen and ferns.
+In Wistman’s Wood one can expect rapid weather changes, hence ensure that you have adequate footwear and clothing.

 16. Bamburgh Castle, Northumberland

 Located on the northeast coast of England, Bamburgh Castle was once a Celtic fort.
 Built around 430 AD, it was later destroyed by the Vikings and rebuilt by the Normans and restored during Victorian times.
-With such a rich history and breathtaking views of the sea, it is a must-see.
+With such a rich history and breathtaking views of the sea, it is one of the best places in the UK to visit.
+It’s one of the largest inhabited castles in the country and has stood guard over Northumberland for more than 1,400 years.

 17. Loch Ness, Scottish Highlands